gvieralopez/gvieralopez/README.md

 ### Hi, I am Gustavo 🙋‍♂️

-- 🔭 Engineer experienced in Python, Robotics and AI
+- 🔭 Engineer experienced in Python and AI
 - ❤️ In love with teaching and conducting reseach
+- 🤖 Robotics and Computer Vision enthusiast
 - 🌱 Currently learning cloud technologies
 - 👯 I’m always available to collaborate